-In this step, you launch the Vivado[®] simulator GUI by running the xsim command with the simulation snapshot that you generated using the xelab command in Step 2.
+In this step, you launch the Vivado® simulator GUI by running the xsim command with the simulation snapshot that you generated using the xelab command in Step 2: Building the Simulation Snapshot.
 After you complete this step, you can use the Vivado simulator GUI to explore the design in more detail.

-In the same command window that you used for Step #2, type the following command:
+In the same command window that you used for Step 2, type the following command: